openstax/corgi/backend/app/tests/performance/README.md

 To run e.g. the backend jobs load test on localhost use:
 ```
-locust -f backendjobs.py --host http://localhost
+locust -f backendjobs.py --host http://localhost:5001
 ```

-and open the locust UI in your browser (port 9089):
+and open the locust UI in your browser:
 [http://localhost:8089](http://localhost:8089)

 To start a very simple load test set